 White sugar

 What is it?
 It’s a frenemy you know and love: the refined table sugar found in kitchens everywhere.
 White sugar is extracted from either the sugar beet grown widely in Europe, or the sugar cane plant of Jamaica and the Caribbean.
-The plant is crushed, and the juice is extracted, which is heated to remove crystals, before being spun in a centrifuge to remove the dark molasses and yield pure sugar crystals.
-If the crystals aren’t white enough then a white dye is added.
+The plant is crushed, and the juice is extracted, which is heated to remove crystals, before being spun in a centrifuge to remove the dark molasses and yield pure white sugar crystals.

 It’s double the trouble, because this refinement strips away any antioxidants, leaving nothing to counteract the AGE free radicals created by higher blood sugar.

-Nearly all sugar cane is genetically modified in the US, and the goal is for the crop to withstand higher amounts of the herbicide glyphosate, a massive villain behind impoverished friendly gut bacteria (as discussed in my eBook).
-Sugar crops reportedly take up even higher amounts of glyphosate than other plants.
+Nearly all sugar cane is genetically modified in the US, and the goal is for the crop to withstand higher amounts of the herbicide glyphosate.
+This agrochemical is a nightmare for your friendly gut bacteria strains.

 The verdict?
-White sugar represents the acne-causing powers of sugar in their purest form.
+White sugar represents the acne dangers of sugar in their purest form.

 Brown sugar

 What is it?
-It’s the cheap brown version of table sugar available at all grocery stores, which is obstinately less refined than white sugar.
+It’s the cheap, brown version of table sugar available at all grocery stores.
 Decades ago, brown sugar was simply raw sugar crystals without the molasses being removed by a centrifuge.
 Nowadays, most brown sugar is white sugar with the molasses added back in.
-It can be purchased in a variety of colours, from light brown to near chocolate intensity.

 The darker the brown sugar, the more molasses it contains.
 Light brown contains 3.5%, while dark brown reaches 6.5%.
-This also makes brown sugar moister, and affects the taste slightly.
+The molasses also affect the taste subtly.

 Is it safe for acne?
 It’s not harmless, but it’s superior to white sugar.
 The fructose/glucose ratio is identical, but the molasses reintroduce some much needed antioxidants, which will slightly counteract the AGE free radicals caused by the blood sugar spike.

-Brown sugar is also touted as having trace minerals, but overall, it’s a nutritional wasteland just like white sugar.
-The molasses have traces of vitamin B3, vitamin B6, B9, potassium, and magnesium, but the amounts are miniscule.
+Brown sugar is touted as having trace minerals like vitamin B3, vitamin B6, B9, potassium, and magnesium, but the amounts are miniscule.
 The dangers of glyphosate remain, since it still comes from the sugar cane plant.

-That said, brown sugar is slightly more acne-friendly than white sugar.
-They’re equally cheap, so if you don’t have the coin for fancy natural sweeteners, then get brown sugar.
+That said, brown sugar is slightly more acne-friendly than white sugar, if you lack the coin for more fancy sweeteners.

 Agave nectar

 What is it?
-A sugar-based sweetener that claims to be natural and is surging in popularity as a health product.
+A supposedly natural sweetener, which is now surging in popularity as a health product.
 Claimed to spike blood sugar less and be healthier for diabetics.
-Other claims include being “bursting with vitamins and minerals”, “rich in antioxidants”, and a “100% natural sugar alternative”.
-Sourced from the agave plant of Mexico, used by Native Americans for cleansing wounds and other medicinal purposes for hundreds of years.
+Other claims include being “bursting with vitamins and minerals” and “rich in antioxidants”.
+Sourced from the agave plant of Mexico, used by Native Americans for cleansing wounds for hundreds of years.

 Is it safe for acne?
 Definitely not!
 Agave nectar is arguably the biggest health fraud of the last 10 years.
 Almost every claim you’ll read is a lie.